jenbuzz/laravel-uuid/README.md

 ```

-There are several options to specify which type of uuid should be generated: 'uuidVersion', 'uuidString', and 'uuidColumnName'.
+There are several options to specify which type of uuid should be generated: 'uuidVersion', 'uuidString', 'uuidColumnName', and 'uuidGenerateOnSave'.
 But first...

 Default values are:
 - uuidVersion = 4
 - uuidString = ''
 - uuidColumnName = 'uuid'
+- uuidGenerateOnSave = false

+The last option, 'uuidGenerateOnSave', will generate a uuid for the element on the next save action.
+This is could be useful if uuids were introduced later on and existing elements need a uuid.

 To change these they can be specified through class variables in the model as in the following example:
 ```php